yisheng/AppScreenshot/README.md

 # How it works

-This project consists of three parts:
+This project consists of 3 parts:

 1. The NodeJS web service who hosts styled app screenshots
 2. [PhantomJS](http://phantomjs.org/) who captures the styled app screenshots to png files